LeahRoffman/I82_DataAnalysis/README.md

 Since I82's implementation in May 2023, the tipped minimum wage in DC has been increased from $5.35 to $6.00, $6.00 to $8.00, and most recently $8.00 to $10.00 in July 2024.
 This presents a short timeframe from which to examine economic data and make conclusions about the impacts on wages and industry growth.

 But why are different organizations drawing different conclusions from the same sources -- and what trends should we deem significant from less than two years of economic data?

-I decided to take a closer look at some charts being shared and dig into the insights they offer.
+I created this project to take a closer look at some charts being shared and to attempt to dig into the insights they offer.

+## Data Sources

+Bureau of Labor Statistics’ Quarterly Census of Employment Wages (QCEW), https://www.bls.gov/cew/downloadable-data-files.htm